 People will gladly pay more because they want to live in a newly remodeled unit.
 When you increase rent, it dramatically increases the value of the property.

 Typically, we hold these buildings for five years although that can vary based on a variety of factors.
-In that time, the property appreciates just from market appreciation, which is different, and in addition to, forced appreciation.
+In that time, the property appreciates just from market appreciation, which is different from, and in addition to, forced appreciation.

 And don’t forget — this is all very passive to the LPs!
 This is the perfect type of investment for professionals or retirees who want to increase their investments while also having time for their careers, family, retirement, or other pastimes.